 As with many medications, it is difficult to sort out the side effects from the desired effects since there are many uses for this drug.
-Diazepam is rarely used as a tranquilizer for animals as it simply not very long lasting and not very reliable; still, undesired sedating effects are certainly reported when this medication is used.
+Diazepam is rarely used as a tranquilizer for animals as it simply is not very long lasting and not very reliable; further, undesired sedating effects are certainly reported when this medication is used.
 Some animals paradoxically get hyperexcited on diazepam.

 Diazepam is sometimes used as an appetite stimulant but its sedating properties preclude it from being the drug of choice for this purpose.
 See the area on anorexia for better options.